The Great Smoky Mountains National Park is the most visited national park in the country – and for good reason!

-Your car will help you climb the mountains approximately 3,000 feet.
-And you’ll pass sights such as the Mingus Mill and Newfound Gap.
+Your car will help you climb the mountains approximately 3,000 feet and you’ll pass sights such as the historic Mingus Mill and the state line at Newfound Gap.

-You can check get out and stroll the Smokemont Nature Trail at marker 27.2.
+Stretch your legs and stroll the Smokemont Nature Trail at marker 27.2.
 Or you can get some incredible photos of the largest undeveloped tract of wilderness left on the east coast at Swinging Bridge Overlook.

 It will be cooler up top on this road.
 So bring a sweater even in the summer.

-The temperature variation can be as much as ten degrees.
+The temperature can vary as much as ten degrees.

-You can drive on this road to Clingman’s Dome which we’ll talk about next.
+You can also drive this road to Clingman’s Dome, which we’ll talk about next.

 5. Climb Clingman’s Dome

-If you’re not too afraid of heights or want to conquer your fear of heights, Clingman’s Dome is here in Gatlinburg waiting for you.
+If you’re not too afraid of heights or want to conquer your fear of heights, Clingman’s Dome is here near Gatlinburg waiting for you.

 It’s the highest point in Tennessee and third tallest east of the Mississippi.

 To get there, take Newfound Gap Road.
 Once you see Newfound Gap, approximately 18 miles from Gatlinburg, turn right on Clingman’s Dome Road.

-The road is the highest road east of the Mississippi and offers plenty of views for those who might not want to climb the dome once you get there.
+The road is the highest road east of the Mississippi and offers plenty of views for those who might not want to walk to the Dome once you get there.

-And there are a few picnic tables and a visitors center if some of your party want to stay at the base of the dome.
+And there are a few places to sit and a visitors center if some of your party want to stay at the base of the dome.

-The hike to the summit is only half a mile.
+The walk to the summit is only half a mile.
 And there is an observation tower at the summit for 360-degree views.
 On a good day, visibility is more than 100 miles in any direction!

-If you feel like hiking further, you can take the Forney Ridge Trail, The Appalachian Trail (yes, the famous one crosses here: It’s the highest point on the trail), or the Noland Divide Trail.
+If you feel like hiking further, you can take the Forney Ridge Trail to Andrew’s Bald, The Appalachian Trail (yes, the famous one crosses here: It’s the highest point on the trail), or the Noland Divide Trail.

 The temperatures at the summit can be as much as 20 degrees cooler than Gatlinburg.
 You never know what the weather will be like there.
-So bring a light jacket or sweater when you go up.
+So bring a light jacket or sweater and water when you go up.

 6. Visit The Sinks

-The Sinks area can be found along the Little River Road scenic drive.
+You’ll find The Sinks along Little River Road, and it’s a scenic drive.

 Massive boulders sit along the river, and you can climb among them and stretch your legs a little.

 It’s strongly recommended you do not try to swim here.
-It can be dangerous at times.
+It can be incredibly dangerous at times.

 But it is a great place to stop and picnic and enjoy the views.

-Again, just like the Dome, this spot is popular for hanging out and picnicking.
+Again, like Clingman’s Dome, this spot is popular for hanging out and picnicking.
 So, if you plan on spending time there, we recommend you get there early to find a spot.